AshciR/weighted-random-number-generator/README.md

 # Weighted Random Number Generator

 ## What does it do?
-It'll provide you a random number given weighted distribution.
+It'll provide you a random number based on a weighted distribution.
 E.g.
 ```python
 sample_dist = {